Know More About Sildenafil Interactions

 Other ED Pills

 Also, avoid taking this pill along with other products containing Sildenafil.
+Combining more than one ED pill can worsen the side effects, leading to vision problems or a prolonged and painful erection.

 Your healthcare provider must be aware if you are taking any of the medications mentioned above while you are also taking Sildenafil.